ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 - Exceptions count

 The units that we monitor are called metrics, which get saved into the Prometheus time-series database.
-Prometheus's metrics are formatted like a human-readable text file.
+Prometheus' metrics are formatted like a human-readable text file.

 <div style="text-align: center;">
   <img alt="Prometheus endpoint actuator" src="/img/2020-10-31-monitoring-spring-prometheus-grafana/prometheus-endpoint.PNG" width="auto" height="auto" target="_blank" class="image fit">